thymol/thymol.github.io/README.md

 Created using [Thymeleaf](http://www.thymeleaf.org/) templates and displayed by [Thymol](https://github.com/thymol/thymol).

-The source files are pre-processed using [Jekyll](https://github.com/jekyll/jekyll) in order to generate the &lt;noscript&gt; tags required by web crawlers and older browsers.
+The source files are designed to be pre-processed using [Jekyll](https://github.com/jekyll/jekyll) in order to reduce the effort required to maintain the no JavaScript version of the site.